Older Adults' Forgetfulness Tied To Faulty Brain Rhythms In Sleep, Study Says - Slashdot

 So do we know if chemically assisting sleep can help with these brain waves?
 And further than that, is there something more natural that might help this, like marijuana, or even a low dose of alcohol?

-Feline Overlord Plot (Score:2)
+Feline Overlord Plot (Score:3)

 This explains why my fucking cat wakes me up in the middle of the night EVERY NIGHT.
 It's part of his evil plan to take control of my household and control the distribution of kibble.